Clemente-H/Niquel/README.md

 ## Development Notes

+- We chose Vite instead of Create React App for better development performance
+- File structure follows feature-based organization for easier maintenance
+- The project uses Material-UI and Tailwind CSS for consistent UI components
+- Context API is used for state management instead of Redux for simplicity
+- TypeScript is used throughout the frontend for type safety
 - The frontend currently uses mocked data for development, pending integration with a real API
 - All forms include validation and loading states to improve UX
 - The project is structured to easily integrate with a backend API in future phases